adam3smith/lis546_Sp24/content/tidy-data.md

 In future chapters we will further explore the idea of appealing to an "authority control" when making these types of decisions around tidying data and metadata.

 ## A note on language
+You'll get a sense of this when reading the piece by Rowson and Muñoz: the words we describe when we work on cleaning up data are not neutral: We refer to data 'tidying' and 'cleaning'.
+When we remove diacritics from filenames, we may even call that 'sanitizing'.
+These are not by themselves deeply problematic words (though you will find plenty of those across information science).
+But you should wonder -- clean from what?
+What's the order that you're tidying up?
+What are you sanitizing away?
+Sometimes the answer will be "nothing of importance" -- often, messy data is just sloppy work.
+But on other occasions, what you find a 'mess' might be meaningful for someone else, and what you want to sanitize may be an important part of someone's identity.

 ## Summary
 In this chapter we've gone full tilt on the boring aspects of data structuring.
 In doing so, we tried to adhere to a set of principles for tidying data: